pdfo/pdfo/README.md

 ## Acknowledgments

-PDFO is dedicated to the memory of late Professor [Powell](https://www.zhangzk.net/powell.html) with gratitude for his inspiration and for the treasures he left to us.
+PDFO is dedicated to the memory of the late Professor [Powell](https://www.zhangzk.net/powell.html) with gratitude for his inspiration and for the treasures he left to us.

 We are grateful to Professor [Ya-xiang Yuan](http://lsec.cc.ac.cn/~yyx/) for his